Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies: Introduction

+$LCm$ has been shown to exhibit a strong correlation with the total number of muons observed at the ground, $N_{\mu}$.
+Furthermore, tests conducted in~\cite{LCm} on the electromagnetic ground signal suggest that $LCm$ may be capturing shower sub-structures, which are expected to be more prominent in showers dominated by hadronic interactions.

+Additionally, it has been demonstrated that $LCm$ can be generalized for use in detector arrays with varying configurations and fill factors~\cite{LCm_applications}.

+Despite all these promising results, the performance of this variable was evaluated using a limited sample of EAS events, around $\mathcal{O}(10^4)$, which was adequate for energies of $100\,$TeV but insufficient to establish the necessary rejection levels at PeV energies.
+The next crucial step is to determine whether this discrimination power can be extended to PeV energies, which requires generating and analyzing much larger datasets of shower events (approximately one million).
+This is the main focus of the present article.

-In this work, a strategy to simulate and handle a very large EAS sample is developed and applied to study muon-depleted proton air showers with energies deposited at the ground equivalent to PeV gamma showers.
-These investigations are done considering detector array configurations with different fill factors (FF), and the implications of the obtained results in the design of large ground-array gamma-ray observatories are discussed.
+In this work, a strategy to simulate and handle a very large EAS sample is developed and applied to study muon-depleted proton air showers with energy deposits at the ground equivalent to PeV gamma showers.
+These investigations are done considering detector array configurations with different fill factors (FF), and the implications of the obtained results for the design of large ground-array gamma-ray observatories are discussed.